We coordinate your residency and citizenship in El Salvador

 Our Residency Package includes:

 - A personal interview to determine the appropriate visa program for your situation.
-We prefer to use Keet for video conferencing, messaging, and sharing of sensitive files.
+There is a visa that is right for everyone.

-- We will work with you to request any foreign documents needed to support your application, as well as coordinating the legalisation of those documents.
+- We will work with you to request any foreign documents needed to support your application, as well as coordinating the legalization of those documents.

 - We will either pay directly, or reimburse you for all fees related to the issuance, professional indications, and mailing of the documents.